 Comprehensive Training from a Functional Medicine Perspective

-The BSc (Hons) Nutrition & Lifestyle Medicine incorporates comprehensive clinical training based on a functional medicine model.
+The BSc (Hons) Nutrition & Lifestyle Medicine incorporates comprehensive clinical training at BCNH based on a functional medicine model.
 It has been designed to provide you with the confidence and skills to become a safe and effective nutrition practitioner, able to communicate appropriately with the medical profession.

 Functional Medicine is a systems biology-based approach that focuses on identifying and addressing the root cause of disease.

 We have adapted this approach to design our own model, training students how to apply functional medicine principles to individual cases and incorporating the latest scientific evidence in the field of nutrition.

 Your clinical training culminates with two level 6 Clinical Practice modules.
 These include the written preparation and online delivery of nutrition consultations (via Zoom) to real-life clients under supervision.
 This will prepare you for your future career by providing you with the opportunity to develop your consultation skills in a safe, supervised and supportive environment.

 You will be expected to demonstrate a critical and evidence-based approach to designing the interventions, as well as adherence to and awareness of all relevant codes of professional practice and safety issues.

 BCNH student consultations are conducted via video-conferencing, with your supervisor providing advice and guidance where appropriate.